 Our services include four major areas: Nursing Services, Doctors’ Services, Dental Services and Specialists’ Services.

 The PHHC offers 4 primary nursing care services to the community.
 Our RNs provide venepuncture (Lab Services), Urgent Care and Ambulatory Care Services at the Health Centre and on the road Home Care Nursing in the community.
 We have two Nurse Team Leaders and several casual RNs to support both the Clinic and Home Care services.
 Our normal hours are 8:00am – 4:00pm, Monday to Friday, as well as half days on Saturdays during the summer months.
 We also offer a Diabetes Education Program supported by an RN and a Registered Dietician.
 This program is unique to our Health Centre.
 We actively support seniors’ health through our involvement with the seniors’ Harbourside Friendships program, the United Way, Better at Home program and we are the sponsor for the SMART, Senior’s Initiative program.
 Additionally, we provide support to both the Women’s Wellness Program and the weekly Youth Drop-in clinic.

 Sechelt Doctors is a practice of ten physicians, four of whom rotate between their Sechelt office and Madeira Park.
 Sechelt Doctors is a UBC approved Family Practice Teaching Unit.
 We have one – two doctors and receptionist on site daily.
 They have a dedicated wing in the Health Centre.

 Pender Harbour Dental is a full service dental practice.
-At any one time we have one-two dentists and one – two hygienists on site.
+At any one time we have a one-two dentists and one – two a hygienists on site.
 They also have a dedicated wing in the Health Centre.

 We have several resident and visiting medical specialists delivering services from the Health Centre.
 They are located in the specialist’s wing.
 At this time they include: